DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

 - add/modify events will be processed in the declaration order
 - remove events will be processed in the reversed declaration order

+So you really should first declare data types that do not depend on any other types, and then types that have dependencies (foreign keys) to those declared above.

 {{% /notice %}}

 #### hermes-server.datamodel.data-type-name.primarykeyattr {#hermes-server.datamodel.data-type-name.primarykeyattr}